 10. A Brief Introduction to Landscape Design and Ornamental Horticulture.
 Second term.
 Credit three hours.
-Open to general election and required of students specializing in ornamental horticulture.
+For students who are not specializing in ornamental horticulture.
 Lectures, M W F 9.
 Plant Science 143.
 Acting Professor PORTER and members of the staff.